B148504/Dissertation_Code/README.md

 python3 -m pip install -r Dissertation_requirements.txt
 ```
+# Dissertation_full_shell_pipeline.py
+This is the full pipeline of the project in a blank form.
+The whole script was automated so the path names are arbritary.
+If any R steps were required before a step could be done this is outlined in the script.

 # Assembly_information.py
 A script that pulls out number of lines, SNPs, homologous site and Indels for all or a specified list of contigs.
 Indel positions are recorded in a [Chromosome, Start, End].
 Indels of lengths 1-100 are binned for every length.
 All Indels are also binned by length in ranges 1-100, 101-200 etc. All specific Indel lengths are also recorded.